oscar-bartman/oscar-bartman.github.io/_posts/2020-04-27-dependency-pass.md

 # Conclusion

 With complexity in mind, you are likely better off keeping your implementations as clean and functional as possible.
 Leveraging Node modules, rather than introducing a class-based structure, allows us to isolate and test single exported functions.
-It makes it easier to intuit where initialization logic should be found and it makes for readable, unit-testable and functional code.
+It makes it easier to intuit where initialization logic should be found and it makes for readable, unit-testable code.

 ---
 ### Further Reading: